Skip to Main ContentAUB

 Bournemouth University Library

 We have a mutual agreement with Bournemouth University (BU) which allows full time students and staff at AUB to join BU Library.
 For part time students and staff you can visit and read items in the Library.
+Access is to the Sir Michael Cobham Library, Talbot Campus.
 To visit the Library after 5pm on weekdays or at weekends you will need a valid BU Library membership card.
 Please see the information below.

 Members can borrow 3 standard loan books.
 Unfortunately you won't be able to access BU online resources due to publishers' license restrictions.